 A key recent trend is the use of artificial intelligence to uncover hidden insights in all kinds of data across industries.
 The question naturally arises as to whether AI-powered data can be utilized to enhance health and safety too.
 The answer is yes, but in a way that might not be obvious at first.

 Over the past half-century, safety systems have undergone a revolution, with the focus shifting from individual precautionary measures to team interdependence.
 As good as modern safety systems have become, accidents and injuries still do happen.
 It’s impossible to control every scenario, especially the human dynamic: things people do when equipment goes down.
 For example, despite knowing better, a line worker may lift up his safety glasses to take a closer look at a broken acid pump he thinks is disconnected but actually isn’t.

 Human factors like this are beyond the capability of production data to predict, much less anticipate in sufficient time to prevent associated injuries.
-On the other hand, AI and machine learning technologies are exceedingly good at predicting impending equipment failure.
+On the other hand, AI-Powered Data and machine learning technologies are exceedingly good at predicting impending equipment failure.
 Therefore, and perhaps counter-intuitively, the best way to ensure safety is by using data-derived insights to prevent that acid pump from breaking down in the first place.